Credit Karma Guide to Refinancing Your Auto Loan

 But as with anything involving money and credit, it pays to understand what you’re getting into.
 It’s easy to look at a lower monthly payment and get excited, but you should also look at the interest rate and fees, and consider them within the context of your long-term financial plans.

 If you’re still not sure whether refinancing your auto loan makes sense, don’t worry.
-In this guide, we’ll go through some key elements, from how to apply to where you should shop for the best deal.
+In this guide, we’ll go through some key elements of the process, from how to apply to where you should shop for the best deal.

 Why refinance your auto loan?